huangzx6/hello-world/README.md

 # hello-world
-hi huang,this is my hello world for github， this is master
+hi huang,this is my hello world for github